- Off road parking

 - Broadband / WiFi

 Built in the 17th century, this traditional, semi-detached Lakeland farmhouse is situated in Water Yeat, a small hamlet in the Crake Valley, just 5 minutes’ walk from the shores of Allan Tarn, and 10 minutes’ walk from Coniston Water in the beautiful Lake District National Park.
 With so much to see and do in the area, this Coniston cottage is perfect for families and groups of friends.
 Sitting in landscaped grounds and boasting stunning views from the front of the Grizedale Fells, this Coniston Water cottage oozes character and charm with stone flagged floors, huge oak beams and a cosy sitting room with a woodburning stove set into a spectacular inglenook fireplace.
 Completing the accommodation on the ground floor is a well-equipped fitted kitchen, whilst upstairs are two comfortable bedrooms, both with en-suite facilities.
-Outside this Coniston holiday home is a typical cottage garden, a perfect place to enjoy the morning sun whilst planning the day’s activities.
+Outside this Coniston holiday home is a typical cottage garden, a perfect place to enjoy the morning sun whilst planning the day’s activities, and a shared, rear lawned garden with wonderful views.
 From the rear of the cottage is a lovely walk up to Beacon Tarn, with access on to the Cumbria Way long-distance path, or, crossing the River Crake to Nibthwaite you can access the fells on the north side of Coniston Water.
 Alternatively, just a ten-minute drive away is the Lakeland village of Coniston where you can admire The Old Man of Coniston.
 For the outdoor enthusiast, Coniston has some excellent opportunities for fishing, sailing, kayaking, gorge scrambling and mountain climbing, however for a gentler day, you can always opt for a peaceful cruise on the steam gondola.
 This character Coniston Water cottage with its pretty garden is the ideal place to explore this mesmerising part of the Lake District.

 Two bedrooms: 1 x double with en-suite bath, shower over, basin and WC, 1 x family room with 1 double and 1 single with en-suite shower, basin and WC.
 Kitchen.
 Sitting room with dining area and woodburning stove.